Itinerant hiking : on the roof of the Jura mountains

 A route between ridges and forests, culminating in the Colomby de Gex.
 Discover the breathtaking scenery of the Haut-Jura, with its vast valleys, rugged terrain and mountain atmosphere, with a restful stop-off in the village of Mijoux.

 Take a break in the mountain village of Mijoux.
-A number of accommodation options are available:
+There are several places to stay:

-▶ Les Berlicants, in a peaceful natural setting
+▶ Les Berlicants, in a peaceful setting surrounded by nature

 ▶ La Michaille, for a warm and authentic atmosphere

-▶ Le Gîte communal de la Valserine, practical and friendly, right in the heart of the village
+▶ The Valserine Community Gîte, practical and friendly, right in the heart of the village

 Itinerary details